yi-yvonne-yu/5544/Lab5/README.md

 ### 8) When AI cannot fix, you fix one item (AI + You, 20 pts)
 - Clear the Filter table in "Full" and "Sample".
 - Change Difference to absolute value.
+- Also clean up some comments and lables that may be misleading.

 ### 9) Ask AI to justify design choices (AI, 5 pts)
 - Views built for the question: single (Full/Sample), Overlay (solid vs dashed, same axes), and Difference (Sample − Full) centered at 0 to expose sampling effects.